 You can ask to have your information moved to another provider (data portability)

-If and when Shropshire Council uses your personal information to profile you, in order to deliver the most appropriate service to you, you will be informed.
+If and when we use your personal information to profile you in order to deliver the most appropriate service to you, you'll be informed.

-If you have concerns regarding automated decision making, or profiling, please contact the Data Protection Officer who’ll be able to advise you about how we are using your information.
+If you have concerns regarding automated decision making, or profiling, please contact the data protection officer, who’ll be able to advise you about how we're using your information.

 Who do we share your information with?

-We’ll often complete a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.
+We’ll often complete a Data Protection Impact Assessment (DPIA) before we share personal information to make sure we protect your privacy and comply with the law.